Tilt-driven antiferroelectricity in PbZrO$_3$

-where $\phi_{y0}$ is the spontaneous tilt of the $Ima2$ phase, and $\gamma$ is a well-defined ``softness'' parameter depending on the curvature of $F_\text{hom}^*(\mathbf{P},\bm\phi)$ with respect to $P_y$ and $\phi_x$ (see Supplemental Material 7 \cite{SM} for details).
+where $\phi_{y0}$ is the spontaneous tilt of the $Ima2$ phase, and $\gamma\sim1/[(\partial^2F_{\rm hom}^*/\partial P_y^2)(\partial^2F_{\rm hom}^*/\partial\phi_x^2)]$ is a well-defined ``softness'' parameter (see Supplemental Material 6 \cite{SM} for its exact expression).
 Equation~\eqref{Eq:RotoFlexoCond} generalizes the classic criterion for the IC phase formation shown in Eq.~\eqref{Eq:CriterionFlexo}, recovering it for vanishing $\phi_{y0}$ or $W^*$.
-The calculated $G^*$ and $W^*$ coefficients clearly satisfy Eq.~\eqref{Eq:RotoFlexoCond} in PZO [see Fig.~\ref{Fig:IC-Continuous}(c)], consistent with the conclusions that we have reached via numerical minimization of Eq.~(\ref{Eq:Landau}).
+The calculated $G^*$ and $W^*$ coefficients clearly satisfy Eq.~\eqref{Eq:RotoFlexoCond} in PZO [$(1,1)$ point in Fig.~\ref{Fig:IC-Continuous}(c)], consistent with the conclusions that we have reached via numerical minimization of Eq.~(\ref{Eq:Landau}).

-A potential limitation of our approach consists in having calculated $G^*$ and $W^*$ in the cubic reference structure.
+A potential limitation of our approach consists in having calculated $G^*$ and $W^*$ in the $Pm\bar3m$ reference structure.
 This raises the obvious question of whether the (large) uniform O$_6$ tilts may modify the value of such coefficients, possibly affecting the stability regime.
 To verify such a possibility, we have recalculated both coefficients several times in presence of a $\phi_y$ distortion of increasing amplitude, ranging from zero to the ground-state value of Fig.~\ref{Fig:AFE-Decompose}(b).
 The results, plotted in Fig.~\ref{Fig:IC-Continuous}(d), show a significant decrease of both coefficients for increasing $\phi_y$.
 Remarkably, after plotting $G^*(\phi_y)$ and $W^*(\phi_y)$ in Fig.~\ref{Fig:IC-Continuous}(c), the resulting line lies well within the unstable region of the phase diagram, meaning that the $\phi_y$-dependence of these coefficients, not taken into account in our Landau potential, is largely irrelevant for the tendency towards a modulated state.
+At the same time, using the coefficients extracted at $\phi_y=0.7$~bohr in our potential [Eq.~\eqref{Eq:Landau}] gives a closer match of the optimal periodicity of the IC phase [gray dashed line in Fig.~\ref{Fig:IC-Continuous}(b)].